-Crane tradition describes its adherents' increas purity and wisdom in terms of the Eight Lotus Path." path is a set of behaviors to follow and a set of steps to through one at a time.
-In order to adhere properly to first tenet of their Dharmas, Cranes must recognize importance of all the lotuses and vigorously pur whichever lotus they are currently striving to "comple Thus a jina who strives to complete the Fourth Lotus (purgation of the wicked) spends much time hunting corrupt.
-But that does not mean she is free to abandon. principles of instruction, law, hope and virtue taught other lotuses.
-"Take one step at a time," say Cra teachers, "but follow the path as a whole."
-In play, you of thus use the path as a framework for your characted development over time, along with other benchmark
+Crane tradition describes its adherents' increasing purity and wisdom in terms of the Eight Lotus Path.
+The path is a set of behaviors to follow and a set of steps to go through one at a time.
+In order to adhere properly to the first tenet of their Dharmas, Cranes must recognize the importance of all the lotuses and vigorously pursue whichever lotus they are currently striving to "complete."

-As noted above, most Crane sects and individ instructors teach a preferred route through the lotuses, most cases, students move on from one lotus to the m following an auspicious occasion or other inspiring eve Whether or not the character's Dharma rises does r necessarily affect her readiness to move onto the na lotus on her personal path.
-Indeed, Crane bodhisatty say that they have walked the Eight Lotus Path ma times, in many different ways, throughout their existence Each pass allows the student to peel back one petal of t lotus, they say.
-In some cases, even acts of blindness m justify taking another step on the path: failure can be lesson, too.
+Thus a jina who strives to complete the Fourth Lotus (the purgation of the wicked) spends much time hunting the corrupt.
+But that does not mean she is free to abandon the principles of instruction, law, hope and virtue taught by other lotuses.
+"Take one step at a time," say Crane teachers, "but follow the path as a whole."
+In play, you can thus use the path as a framework for your character's development over time, along with other benchmarks.
+As noted above, most Crane sects and individual instructors teach a preferred route through the lotuses.
+In most cases, students move on from one lotus to the next following an auspicious occasion or other inspiring event.
+Whether or not the character's Dharma rises does not necessarily affect her readiness to move onto the next lotus on her personal path.
+Indeed, Crane bodhisattvas say that they have walked the Eight Lotus Path many times, in many different ways, throughout their existences.
+Each pass allows the student to peel back one petal of the lotus, they say.
+In some cases, even acts of blindness may justify taking another step on the path: failure can be a lesson, too.